Import and export: customs guarantees

 - a change to your Deferment Guarantee Level

-If there is a significant change you must complete a CCG1 form as soon as you’re aware of it.
+As soon as you’re aware of a significant change you must complete a CCG1 form.
 HMRC will then re-assess the criteria to keep the deferment facility.
 You’ll need to meet the UCC guarantee conditions to keep the deferment facility.

 If there is a change and it affects another customs authorisation held by you, the new CCG arrangements will apply to the goods covered by that authorisation.